eProsima/Fast-DDS-docs/docs/advanced.rst

 |    :end-before: <!--><-->                           |
 +-----------------------------------------------------+

-For full Transport configuration options see section :ref:`transportdescriptors`.
+All Transport configuration options can be found in the section :ref:`transportdescriptors`.

 .. _comm-transports-tcp:

 TCP Transport
 =============

+Unlike UDP, TCP transport is connection oriented and for that Fast-RTPS must establish a TCP connection before sending the RTPS messages.
+To do that there are two entities to know, **TCP Server** and **TCP Client**.
+The first one opens a TCP port listening for incoming connections and the second one tries to connect to the server.
+They don't have any relationship with RTPS concepts like **Publisher**, **Subscriber**, **Writer**, and **Reader**.
+Any of them can work as a **TCP Server** or a **TCP Client** because these entities are used only to establish the TCP connection and the RTPS protocol works over it.

 To use TCP transports you need to define some more configurations:

-You must create a new TCP transport descriptor, for example, TCPv4.
+You must create a new TCP transport descriptor, for example TCPv4.
 This transport descriptor has a field named ``listening_ports`` that indicates to Fast-RTPS in which physical TCP ports our participant will listen for input connections.
 If omitted, the participant will not be able to receive incoming connections but will be able